WebAssembly/spec/document/core/text/lexical.rst

    \end{array}

 Tokens are formed from the input character stream according to the *longest match* rule.
-That is, the next token always consists of the longest possible sequence of characters that is recognized by the above grammar.
+That is, the next token always consists of the longest possible sequence of characters that is recognized by the above lexical grammar.
-Tokens can be separated by :ref:`white space <text-space>`;
-except for strings, they cannot themselves contain whitespace.
+Tokens can be separated by :ref:`white space <text-space>`, but except for strings, they cannot themselves contain whitespace.

-The set of *keyword* tokens is defined implicitly, by all occurrences of a :ref:`terminal symbol <text-grammar>` in literal form in a non-lexical production of this specification.
+The set of *keyword* tokens is defined implicitly, by all occurrences of a :ref:`terminal symbol <text-grammar>` in literal form :math:`\text{keyword}` in a :ref:`syntactic <text-syntactic>` production of this chapter.

-Any token that does not fall into any of the other categories is considered *reserved*.
+Any token that does not fall into any of the other categories is considered *reserved*, and cannot occur in source text.

 .. note::
    The effect of defining the set of reserved tokens is that all tokens must be separated by either parentheses or :ref:`white space <text-space>`.
    For example, :math:`\text{0\$x}` is a single reserved token.
    Consequently, it is not recognized as two separate tokens :math:`\text{0}` and :math:`\text{\$x}`, but instead disallowed.
-   This property of tokenization is not affected by the fact that the definition of reserved tokens overlaps with several other token classes.
+   This property of tokenization is not affected by the fact that the definition of reserved tokens overlaps with other token classes.

 .. index:: ! white space, character, ASCII